icoz69/icoz69.github.io/index.md

 ---

 ## About Me
-I am a researcher at Tencent.
+I am a researcher scientist at Tencent.
 I obtained Ph.D. degree at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.
 Feel free to drop me emails if you have interests.

 ## Research Interests